spaetd96/spaetd96.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to display in Biography blox
 organizations:
-  - name: University of Vienna, Deparment of Meteorology
+  - name: University of Vienna, Deparment of Meteorology and Geophysics
     url: https://img.univie.ac.at/en/

 # Social network links